FDR Drive: Midtown

-The FDR Drive continues north as an at-grade road, with the Waterside Plaza complex located along the East River to the east of the parkway.
-The southbound lanes ascend to a viaduct at 28th Street, and the southbound lanes ascend at 30th Street.
+FDR Drive continues north as an at-grade road, with the Waterside Plaza complex located along the East River to the east of the parkway.
+The southbound lanes ascend to a viaduct at 28th Street, and the northbound lanes ascend at 30th Street.
 There are a southbound entrance and northbound exit at ground level at 28th-30th Streets, where the southbound service road begins again.
 The northbound exit, labeled exit 8, serves 34th Street in Murray Hill, which is located four blocks north; the FDR Drive service road curves underneath the main highway until 36th Street.
 Another southbound entrance is located at 34th Street itself, and rises to the viaduct level.

 At 38th Street, the northbound-only exit 9 for 42nd Street, serving Turtle Bay, splits from FDR Drive.
 Exit 9 continues as an elevated ramp until the intersection of 42nd Street and First Avenue, where it becomes the westbound lanes of 42nd Street.
-The FDR Drive dips onto street level and merges with the northbound service road.
-The southbound service road continues parallel to the FDR Drive, and the southbound exit 8 splits from the parkway near 41st Street.
+FDR Drive dips onto street level and merges with the northbound service road.
+The southbound service road continues parallel to FDR Drive, and the southbound exit 8 splits from the parkway near 41st Street.
 The southbound service road then becomes the eastbound lanes of 42nd Street.

-The headquarters of the United Nations was constructed on a platform above the at-grade FDR Drive from 42nd to 48th Streets.
+The headquarters of the United Nations was constructed on a platform above at-grade FDR Drive from 42nd to 48th Streets.
 The southbound roadway is inside a later structure resembling a tunnel while the northbound roadway is located just outside of the tunnel.
 This section is often referred to as the United Nations Tunnel, even though only the westernmost lane of the northbound roadway is under the structure.

-At 48th Street, the FDR Drive emerges from the United Nations tunnel.
+At 48th Street, FDR Drive emerges from the United Nations tunnel.
 A northbound ramp from First Avenue merges onto the northbound roadway.
 The southbound roadway contains two exits: exit 10 at 49th Street, and exit 11 at 53rd Street.
 At 54th Street, the road enters the Sutton Place Tunnel, which passes under apartment buildings on the east side of Sutton Place and York Avenue until 60th Street.
 In this tunnel, the southbound roadway is raised and runs over the northbound roadway for northbound access to and from the Queensboro Bridge interchange (exit 12).
 As part of the design in this area, numerous homes on the river were demolished and rebuilt or otherwise modified to accommodate the highway.
 At 63rd Street, the southbound lanes descend to ground level, at the same elevation as the northbound lanes.